kamileyagci/dsc-phase-1-project/README.md

 ### Q2: Is there a correlation between the ratings and the profit?

-The below scatter plots show the profit versus average rating (left) and profit_rate versus average rating (right).
+The below scatter plots show the profit versus average rating (top) and profit_rate versus average rating (bottom).
 There is good correlation between average rating and profit/profit_rate.
 However, after rating 8, the profit and profit rate drops.
 The left plot shows that, many high rating movies have bring low profit, they are probably low budget movies.
 According to the right plot, the profit_rate is also lower for the high rating movies.
 From profit point of view, I recommend to aim for making movies with average rating between 6 and 8.

 ![Profit-vs-Rating](figures/rating-profit.png)